-While eggs have had a checkered reputation in the past because of their cholesterol content, recent research suggests these protein powerhouses can actually help improve both your cholesterol and your blood pressure while keeping you satisfied.
+While eggs have had a checkered reputation because of their cholesterol content, recent research suggests these protein powerhouses can actually help improve both your cholesterol and your blood pressure.
 According to the American Journal of Hypertension, a high-protein diet, like one rich in eggs, can help lower blood pressure naturally while promoting weight loss, as well.
 Just make sure you're not detracting from the health benefits of your egg-based breakfast by adding the wrong condiments; the sugar in ketchup and high salt content of hot sauce may reduce your protein-rich meal's blood pressure-lowering effects.

 Sweeten up your meals and lower your blood pressure in one fell swoop by making cherries part of your diet today.
 Not only are cherries packed with fiber, quercetin, and vitamin C, a study published in the February 2015 edition of Clinical Nutrition has linked their resveratrol content to significant reductions in systolic blood pressure.

-Start your day with a round of zesty pink grapefruit and see your blood pressure numbers shoot into a healthy range in no time.
-In addition to being an excellent source of blood pressure-lowering, immune-boosting vitamin C, pink grapefruit is a good source of lycopene, which multiple studies have deemed effective at reducing blood pressure.
-In fact, a Finnish study published in Neurology reveals that study subjects with the highest concentrations with lycopene in their blood decreased their risk of stroke by 55 percent.
+Start your day with zesty grapefruit and see your blood pressure numbers soar into a healthy range.
+In addition to being an excellent source of blood pressure-lowering, immune-boosting vitamin C, pink grapefruit is a good source of lycopene.
+Multiple studies have found that lycopene is effective at reducing blood pressure.
+In fact, a Finnish study published in Neurology reveals that study subjects with the highest concentrations of lycopene in their blood decreased their risk of stroke by 55 percent.

 Stirring some flax into your favorite smoothie or morning oatmeal could be the first step toward lowering your blood pressure.
-Flaxseed is a great source fiber, as well as omega-3 fatty acids, which can reduce inflammation throughout the body and improve the health of your heart and circulatory system.
-Research conducted at Isfahan University of Medical Sciences even reveals that individuals who added omega-3s to their diets had significantly lower systolic and diastolic blood pressure than their placebo-taking counterparts.
+Flaxseed is a great source fiber, as well as omega-3 fatty acids.
+These fatty acids can reduce inflammation and improve the health of your heart and circulatory system.
+Research conducted at Isfahan University of Medical Sciences reveals that individuals who added omega-3s to their diets had significantly lower systolic and diastolic blood pressure than their placebo-taking counterparts.

 Make like Popeye and make spinach a part of your blood pressure-lowering routine.
 As well as being an easy veggie to sneak into everything from smoothies to sauces, tempting even the pickiest palates, spinach is a triple threat when it comes to your blood pressure, thanks to its healthy helpings of fiber, beta-carotene, and vitamin C.